azurite-bedrock/Sweep-N-Slash/CROSS_COMPATIBILITY_GUIDE.md

 First, install IPC for your addon from this website: https://github.com/OmniacDev/MCBE-IPC

-Or you can use the [prebuilt IPC pack](https://github.com/azurite-bedrock/Sweep-N-Slash-External-Pack-Example) for Sweep 'N Slash if you don't know what it does.
+You can also use the [prebuilt IPC pack](https://github.com/azurite-bedrock/Sweep-N-Slash-External-Pack-Example) for Sweep 'N Slash if you don't know what it does.

 Extract the zip file into scripts folder.
 After that, make a file or use an already existing file to define your stats on.